Monkey 47 And How It Came To Be...

 History of Gin

-The great British tradition of London Dry Gin is united with the spces of India and the raw, unspoiled nature of the Black Forest.
-Our story begins in the 1950s.
-Following his childhood as the son of a diplomat in Madras and a career in the British Air Force, love draws Wing Commander Montgomery Collins to an isolated valley in the Black Forest, where he takes over the "Wild Monkey" guesthouse.
-Here, he becomes acquainted with the great Black Forest tradition of distilling fruit and – out of a longing for his own British passions – develops a special gin, which becomes a trademark of the "Wild Monkey" right through to the 1970s.
+The great British tradition of London Dry Gin is united with the spices of India and the raw, unspoiled nature of the Black Forest.
+According to the founding tale, Montgomery “Monty” Collins, son of a British diplomat, was born in the British Indian province of Madras and made a career as Wing Commander in the British Air Force.
+The tale tells that love draws Collins to an isolated valley in the Black Forest, where he supposedly takes over the "Wild Monkey" guesthouse.
+Here, he is said to becomes acquainted with the great Black Forest tradition of distilling fruit and – out of a longing for his own British passions – reportedly develops a special gin.

 A Gin from Germany ?